-- Open the 5.10.shiftout_segment.ino file under the path of 3in1-kit\learning_project\5.10. shiftout_segment. - Or copy this code into Arduino IDE.
+- Open the 5.10.shiftout_segment.ino file under the path of 3in1-kit\basic_project\5.10. shiftout_segment. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.

 After the code is uploaded successfully, you will be able to see the LED Segment Display display 0~9 in sequence.